ligato/vpp-agent/docs/Deployment.md

 # Deployment

-VPP Agent can run everywhere where is installed VPP.
+VPP Agent can run everywhere where VPP is installed.
 It can run either in VM or container.

 Benefits of putting VPP to a container
  * simplifies: upgrade, start/top, potentially also scaling